elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * You may want to run the job manually in some scenario using human intervention

- * Don’t configure anything in the build trigger section for Manual jobs
+ * Don't configure anything in the build trigger section for Manual jobs

 <img src="../../assets/images/jenkins/3rd-party/Continuous-Integration-With-Jenkins-Run-Job-Manually-27.png" style="width:70%;"/> <!-- {"left" : 1.36, "top" : 6.55, "height" : 3.28, "width" : 14.78} -->